| How Laughter Helps Us Heal Pediatric outpatient receiving treatments at UCLA Medical Center.Photos Courtesy of Leslie Barton Photography

 by the WGAw, shows carefully selected classic and contemporary comedy

+films and television programs to sick children.
 In the latest phase, isolated cancer patients are linked electronically,

 watching the same comedies at the same time but able to laugh and